Waldstadion (Frankfurt): Second reconstruction

-Today's arena
+Current stadium

 Current usage

 The new Waldstadion is primarily designed as a football stadium, but can be used for other turf sports like American football and major events.
 The grandstand offers rooms that are for meetings, conventions and other events in external markets.

-The new arena was officially opened at the 2005 FIFA Confederations Cup, the test run for the 2006 World Cup.
+The renovated stadium was officially opened at the 2005 FIFA Confederations Cup, the test run for the 2006 World Cup.
 Both the opening match (Germany 4–3 Australia) and the final (Brazil 4–1 Argentina) were hosted at the stadium.

 Football

 The main user of the stadium is the football team Eintracht Frankfurt, which has used the stadium as its home base since 1963.

 In addition, the stadium also serves occasionally as an alternative venue for home games of other teams: 1.
-FSV Mainz 05 played their qualifying matches for the 2005-06 UEFA Cup against the Armenian representatives Mika and against Keflavík ÍF from Iceland and for the 1st Round proper against Sevilla FC in the Commerzbank Arena.
+FSV Mainz 05 played their qualifying matches for the 2005–06 UEFA Cup against the Armenian representatives Mika and against Keflavík ÍF from Iceland and for the 1st Round proper against Sevilla FC in the Commerzbank Arena.

 The women of the local football team 1.
 FFC Frankfurt defeated Umeå IK 3–2 in the stadium on 24 May 2008 in the final second leg of UEFA Women's Cup, winning the European Cup for the third time and setting up a record for women's club football of 27,500 spectators.

 The Turkish Football Federation has also staged several games in the arena, as Turks form a significant ethnic minority in Germany.
 Beşiktaş won the Turkish Super Cup with a 1–0 win over Galatasaray.
 Due to the suspension by UEFA of the Turkish national stadium, the qualifying matches for UEFA Euro 2008 against Malta (final score 2–0 to Turkey), against Moldova (5–0 for the Turks) and against Norway (final score 2–2) were also played here.

 American football

-The Waldstadion from 1991 to 2007, with a few interruptions, was home stadium for the NFL Europa's Frankfurt Galaxy American Football team.
+The Waldstadion from 1991 to 2007, with a few interruptions, was home stadium for the NFL Europa's Frankfurt Galaxy American football team.
 The stadium hosted the World Bowl '98, World Bowl 2000 and World Bowl XV in 2007.

-Since 2008 the ground has hosted the final of the German Bowl and the final match of the German Football League.
+Since 2008, the ground has hosted the final of the German Bowl and the final match of the German Football League.
 An average of around 15,000 fans watched the 2008 and 2009 finals.

-The NFL has planned for two regular season games to be played in the stadium in 2023 and 2025, as part of the league's International Series.
+The NFL planned for two regular season games to be played in the stadium in 2023 and 2025, as part of the league's International Series.
+The 2023 matchups featured the Kansas City Chiefs playing the Miami Dolphins on November 5, which the Kansas City Chiefs won 21–14; and the New England Patriots playing the Indianapolis Colts on November 12, which the Indianapolis Colts won 10–6.

 Concerts

-The Waldstadion hosts numerous concerts and festivals every year, especially during the summer.
-Since 2013, the stadium hosts the BigCityBeats World Club Dome every end of May or June.